-In honour of this auspicious day (side note: isn't 'auspicious' such a great word?), I thought I'd share four of the biggest lessons I've learnt over the last four years.
+In honour of this auspicious day (isn't 'auspicious' such a great word?), I’m sharing four of the biggest lessons I've learnt over the last four years.

 Let's talk a little about work hours.
 As a lawyer, I was quite lucky to work 9-5.
-I had absolutely zero interest, passion or desire to work longer or harder to grow my career, and there's no way I would have survived as long as I did in that career if I had been required to work 10+ hours a day.
+I had absolutely zero interest, in working longer or harder to grow my career, and there's no way I would have survived as long as I did if I had been working 10+ hours a day.